Doug Yule: Early life

 Doug Yule was born in Mineola, Long Island, New York, and grew up in Great Neck with five sisters and a younger brother.
 As a child he took piano and baritone horn lessons.
 He later said in an interview that he would have preferred violin lessons, but the violin had to be rented and the baritone horn was available free of charge.

 In high school he played the tuba, as well as the guitar and the banjo, and sang in the church choir.

+According to Yule he first got involved in music when at a show for the band The Barbarians and they didn't show up so him and his friends began jamming. "...In Boston, the Barbarians.
+And my roommate and I and a couple of other people got dragged down there, and the Barbarians didn’t show up, but we started playing with their instruments and eventually wound up in a band, and that’s kind of the way I got into rock and roll."

 In 1965–66 he attended Boston University, where he studied acting.
 In Boston he met Walter Powers and Willie Alexander of the Grass Menagerie.
 In 1966–67, he played with the Grass Menagerie and other bands in New York, California, and Boston.

 The Velvet Underground

 1968–1970

 Yule first met the Velvet Underground at his River Street apartment in Boston, which he rented from their road manager, Hans Onsager, and where the band would sometimes stay when they played in the city.
 Yule's improving guitar technique caught the ear of Sterling Morrison.

 When John Cale left the Velvet Underground at the behest of Lou Reed in 1968, Yule joined the band (then consisting of Reed, Morrison and Maureen "Moe" Tucker) as Cale's replacement.
 Yule made his first studio appearance on their third album, The Velvet Underground (1969), playing bass and organ.
 As well as singing lead vocals on the ballad "Candy Says", which opens the album, he harmonizes with Reed on "Jesus" and co-sings the chorus of the album's penultimate track, "The Murder Mystery", with Maureen Tucker.

 His contribution to the LP was considerable, and his vocals would later come in handy on the road.
 When Reed's voice became strained from touring, Yule would sing lead on several songs.
 While Cale had been a more experimental bass player, Yule was considered more technically proficient on the instrument and his distinct melodic style suited Reed's desire to move the band into a more mainstream direction.